-Since the TLS protocol itself provides strong protection against most forms of downgrade attack, the TLS Feature is only relevant to the validation of TLS protocol credentials.
-In particular to the revocation status of the credentials presented.
+Since the TLS protocol itself provides strong protection against most forms of downgrade attack including downgrade attacks against cipher suite choices offered and client credentials, the TLS Feature is only relevant to the validation of TLS protocol credentials.
+In particular to the revocation status of the server credentials presented.

-At the time of writing, the only TLS feature that is relevant to the revocation status of credentials is the Certificate Status Request extension (status_request) used to support in-band exchange of OCSP tokens, otherwise known as OCSP stapling.
-This extension is described in [RFC6066].
+At the time of writing, the only TLS feature extensions that are relevant to the revocation status of credentials is the Certificate Status Request extension (status_request) Multiple Certificate Status Extension (status_request_v2) These extensions are used to support in-band exchange of OCSP tokens, otherwise known as OCSP stapling.
+These extensions are described in [RFC6066] and [draft-pettersen-tls-ext-multipleocsp-03].